5 Tips for Starting a Career in Proofreading with No Experience

 You might not have any experience yet, but it’s never too early to get some!
 And one of the best ways to do this until you’ve established yourself is to volunteer your services.

 The easiest option here is to ask friends, colleagues, and family members if you can look over their emails, resumes, or creative writing projects for them.
-This will let you practise your proofreading skills without the pressure of working for a paying stranger.
+This will let you practice your proofreading skills without the pressure of working for a paying stranger.

 Alternatively, look for charities or other non-profits seeking help with proofreading.
 For instance, you could sign up with Distributed Proofreaders.
 They take books in the public domain, convert them to ebooks, and make them available online via Project Gutenberg.